 On Stalnaker's view, the problems are in lines 3 and 7.
-The moves from 'K' to ' $P \to K'$, and from '¬K' to '¬ $P \to ¬K'$, ares not valid arguments, but merely reasonable inferences.
-When 'K' is accepted at a context, ' $P \to K'$ is accepted too.
+The moves from 'K' to ' $P \rightarrow K$ ', and from ' $\neg K$ ' to ' $\neg P \rightarrow \neg K$ ', ares not valid arguments, but merely reasonable inferences.
+When 'K' is accepted at a context, ' $P \rightarrow K$ ' is accepted too.
 But when we're in a subproof, our hypothetical suppositions aren't accepted at our context.
-Remember, our context is compatible with both 'K' and '¬K'.
+Remember, our context is compatible with both 'K' and ' $\neg K$ '.
 The feature we need arguments in subproofs to have is truth preservation, and this one isn't truth-preserving.
 "So it is a confusion of validity with reasonable inference on which the force of the argument rests" (Stalnaker 1975, p.
 281).